 Larita Cortez, Office Manager: Larita came to East Bay Children’s Law Offices after eleven years of providing all levels of administrative support to a large staff at Telecom, Inc. She has also spent many years at O.co stadium and Oracle Arena serving VIP clientele.
 Larita attended Western Career College and obtained a Medical Assisting Certificate.
 She shares EBCLO’s passion for serving youth and loves helping EBCLO clients.

 Christie de Guzman, Assistant Director of Social Work: Christie holds a BA in Sociology (2009) and a Masters in Social Work (2013)—both from California State University East Bay.
 After working at Seneca Center as a classroom counselor/Mental Health Assistant, she knew she wanted to do more to help children and their families.
 During graduate school, she worked at Alameda County’s Juvenile Hall doing individual and group therapy.
 She also worked at New Haven Unified School District as a School Social Worker providing therapy to with children in grades K-12 and their families.
 She enjoys volunteering at a hospice for children, food banks, schools and other non-profits.
 She also enjoys taking photos, documenting, helping others, creating events, and collaborating with others in her community.
 Christie loves living in the Bay Area, going to conferences, spending time with her family and friends, painting, crafting, crossing items off her bucket list and working with children.

 Nikki Garcia, Staff Attorney: Nikki earned her BA from San Francisco State and JD from Southwestern Law School with a concentration in Public Interest Law.
 Prior to joining East Bay Children’s Law Offices, she represented parents in Children’s Court for the Los Angeles Dependency Lawyers.
 She has previously clerked for an L.A.
 Superior Court dependency judge, the Los Angeles County Counsel, and EBCLO.
-She is thrilled to be back in the Bay Area advocating for Alameda County’s foster youth.
+She is thrilled to be back in the Bay Area advocating for Alameda County’s youth.